japhb/Terminal-LineEditor/README.md

 Unmapped Functionality
 ----------------------

 Some of the functionality supported by lower layers of `Terminal::LineEditor` is not exposed in the default keymap of `Terminal::LineEditor::KeyMappable`.
-This is generally because no commonly-agreed shell keys in the basic control code range (codes 0 through 31) map to this functionality.
+This is generally because no commonly-agreed shell keys map to this functionality.

 For example, `Terminal::LineEditor::SingleLineTextBuffer` can treat replace as an atomic operation, but basic POSIX shells generally don't; they instead expect the user to delete and insert as separate operations.